 i didn’t really feel up to it. i had a stupid throat infection that was taking its time going away. but he talked me into it, and the music video for maren ord’s “perfect” came on TV while i was taking microphones off of stands and rolling up patch cords.

-the seller disappeared after the name attached to his emails changed. i’d been scammed, and the new preamp got thrown in a desk drawer.
+the seller disappeared after the name attached to his emails changed. i’d been scammed. the new preamp got thrown in a desk drawer.

 i pulled it out of the desk that saturday and decided i’d find some way to wring some useable sounds out of it by keeping the gain whisper quiet. what came out was still pretty compressed and borderline harsh, but it made my job easier and no one else seemed to notice, so i didn’t say anything.

-i’m pretty sure the guitar and bass amps were recorded direct again, as on the fetal pulp album. tyson seemed to prefer the dryness of the direct sound when it came to heavier music. we had some fun with the vocal overdubs when tyson unleashed some more of his impossibly deep support screams and improvised additional lyrics to accent mike knight’s lead screaming. he tried to get me to add some screaming of my own. under different circumstances i probably would have given it a shot, but my throat was hurting and i didn’t want to do anything to slow its recovery.
+i’m pretty sure the guitar and bass amps were recorded direct again, as on the fetal pulp album. we had some fun with the vocal overdubs when tyson unleashed some more of his impossibly deep support screams and improvised additional lyrics to accent mike knight’s lead screaming. he tried to get me to add some screaming of my own. under different circumstances i probably would have given it a shot, but my throat was hurting and i didn’t want to do anything to slow its recovery.

 yet another missed opportunity for a johnny west vocal cameo in the last place you’d ever expect to find one.

-at one point mike offered me a swig from a huge mug of water he was drinking. i took a drink without thinking. i hope i didn’t give him my throat infection by doing that.
+at one point mike offered me a swig from a huge mug of water he was drinking. i took a drink without thinking. i hope i didn’t give him my throat infection.

-as with SEED OF HATE, i think i did a pretty decent job of recording and mixing music that was not exactly the sort of stuff i normally worked with, and for the equipment i had at the time, stupid fried useless mic preamp and all. this doesn’t sound near as good as the fetal pulp CD (the drum sound is a lot less powerful here with just one fewer microphone), but it got the job done at the time.
+as with SEED OF HATE, i think i did a pretty decent job of recording and mixing music that was not exactly the sort of stuff i normally worked with, given the equipment i had at the time, stupid fried useless mic preamp and all. this doesn’t sound as good as the fetal pulp CD (the drum sound is a lot less powerful here), but it got the job done at the time.

 i tried dumping the tracks back on my mixer a few years ago to make myself a copy of the album so i could listen again, but the backup CDs seem to have gone janky on me. you can at least hear a few of the tracks on myspace over HERE. something to listen for: there’s a support scream from tyson in anthrax envelope about 35 seconds into the song that’s so hilarious in the way it doesn’t quite come off, i’m a little amazed he didn’t ask me to mix it out. maybe he thought it was funny too.